Jarlyk/Haiku.Rando/README.md

 To configure the randomization options, press F1 (with Configuration Editor installed).
 Alternately, you can run Haiku once and then edit the config file manually under BepInEx/config/haiku.rando.cfg.

 To use a set seed, enter any text in the Seed config entry.
 If you leave it blank, the game will generate a random seed.

+This release supports both item rando and room rando.
+The room rando is more likely to have problems, so if you run into any issues, please let me know.

 ### Building
 This Git repo includes the Haiku API dependency, but does not include the Unity or Haiku Assemblies.
 Prior to building, you'll need to copy the necessary files from the Managed folder in your Haiku installation to the lib/Game folder.
 This particular mod also relies on the publicizer, so you will then need to copy the publicized Assembly-CSharp.dll into the lib/Game folder as well.